lk-geimfari/mimesis/docs/providers.rst

 Data Providers
 ==============

-Mimesis support over twenty different data providers available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.
+Mimesis supports over twenty different data providers, which can produce data related to food, people, computer hardware, transportation, addresses, and more.

 See :ref:`api-reference` for more info.

 .. warning::
-    Data providers are **heavy objects** since each instance of provider keeps in memory all the data from the provider's JSON file so you **should not** construct too many providers.
+    Data providers are **heavy objects**, since each instance of a provider keeps in memory all the data from the provider's JSON file, so you **should not** construct too many providers.

     You can read more about the heaviness of providers in `this issue <https://github.com/lk-geimfari/mimesis/issues/968>`_.